DarthGigi/Showcase-Website/src/pages/terms.md

 pageTitle: Sirius Terms
 ---

 These Terms of Use govern your use of the Sirius software ("Sirius") provided by Sirius.
 By accessing or using Sirius, you agree to be bound by these Terms of Use.
-If you do not agree with any part of these terms, you may not use Sirus.
+If you do not agree with any part of these terms, you may not use Sirius.

 ### Access and Use of Sirius